Yoctol/bottender/docs/channel-viber-setup.md

 npm run dev
 ```

-Then, you can finish your Telegram webhook setting with the following command.
+Then, you can finish your Viber webhook setting with the following command.

 ```
 npx bottender viber webhook set